 We believe that Design & Technology should be inclusive to all.
 It should allow children to manage and take risks and develop their understanding of design processes – from research, initial designs, prototypes and final products.

-We teach Design & Technology through ‘Project Days’ which are dedicated off-timetable from the rest of the curriculum and usually last 2-3 days.
+We teach Design & Technology through ‘Project Days’ which are dedicated off-timetable from the rest of the curriculum and usually last two days.
 We hold these days twice a year.
 We believe that the exclusive time to focus on D&T projects allows children to gain a sufficient understanding and see links between other curriculum areas.
 We time these ‘Project Days’ to allow visits and visitors to offer a broader range of experiential learning for our children.
-Often, our visit days culminate in a ‘Celebration Event’ where parents are invited to view not only the finished product, but the entire making stage.
+Often, our visit days culminate in a ‘Celebration Event’ where parents are invited to view not only the finished product, but also the entire making stage.

 We ensure the children:

-• develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world
+- develop the creative, technical and practical expertise needed to perform everyday tasks confidently and to participate successfully in an increasingly technological world

-• build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users and critique, evaluate and test their ideas and products and the work of others
+- build and apply a repertoire of knowledge, understanding and skills in order to design and make high-quality prototypes and products for a wide range of users and critique, evaluate and test their ideas and products and the work of others

-• understand and apply the principles of nutrition and learn how to cook.
+- understand and apply the principles of nutrition and learn how to cook.
 Children will design and make a range of products.
 A good quality finish will be expected in all design and activities made appropriate to the age and ability of the child

 Children learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
 Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and well-being of the nation.